-Writing Techniques: How to Use Euphonics to Make Your Prose Sing
+Euphonics: This Writing Technique Will Make Your Readers Fall in Love With Your Sentences

 Take a Page From the Poets

-The euphonics in your writing should fall easy on the ear, creating a delightful rather than cloying effect.
+The euphony in your writing should fall easy on the ear, creating a delightful rather than cloying effect.

-While euphonics is not precisely poetry, writing techniques like this exercise some of those same muscles, especially in your ear.
+While euphonics is not precisely poetry, writing techniques like this exercise some of those same muscles, increasing their accessibility in your writing.

 If you read Rayne Hall’s book, you’ll learn much about writing techniques and poetic devices such as alliteration, assonance, and consonance and how they apply to euphonics.

-What’s more, you’ll learn how to use these devices to layer meaning and power into your writing.
+What’s more, you’ll learn how to use these devices to layer meaning and power into the different formats of your writing.
 So, while euphonics was never meant as a substitute for the solid crafting of fiction, it can be a great enhancer.
 Have fun with it.

 Have you ever noticed how some sounds suggest certain moods or images?
 Have you used these writing techniques in your own writing?
 Tell us about it in the comments section.